go-while/rocksolid-light/INSTALL.md

 Installing Rocksolid Light (rslight) - a web based Usenet news client

+IMPORTANT 0.9.0 UPGRADE INFORMATION:
+The articles-overview.db3 database has changed in this version.
+It is required to update it before running the site.
+SEE INFORMATION BELOW.

 Requirements:

 You will need a web server: rslight has been tested with apache2, lighttpd, nginx